AdamRayann/Final_Project-MoodSense/README.md

 7. **Run the Application**:

-    Launch the application to experience MOODSense's services .
+    Simply executing the main script will initiate the entire system .
 The initial setup may take a bit of time, depending on your internet speed.
 So, relax and grab a mug of coffee while it loads. ;D

 ## Additional Information